The Prudential Rock Climbing

 The other approch is to continue through the Black Jacks to its western edge and pick up a trail marked in parts with fallen small trees and sticks.
 This trail wanders through a less-steep but perhaps longer trail to the Northwest Territories crag.
 Hike up hill to the gully and turn right.
 The cliff on the right of the gully is the Prudential.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Prudential:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Prudential:

 Featured Route For The Prudential